-Further development and miniaturization of gas exchange systems for field work in collaboration with professors O. L. Lange (University of Würzburg), E.-D. Schulze (University of Bayreuth) und A. E. Hall (University of California).
+Further development and miniaturization of gas exchange systems for field work in collaboration with professors O. L. Lange (University of Würzburg, left), E.-D. Schulze (University of Bayreuth) and A. E. Hall (University of California).

 The State Award of the government of the State of Bavaria was awarded to the Heinz Walz Company for excellent craftsmanship.

 Harald Walz joined the company after finishing his study of electrical engineering.

 Introduction of an innovative mini-cuvette system, which provides full temperature and humidity control.

 Worldwide first serial production of a PAM (pulse amplitude modulated) chlorophyll fluorometer for measuring photosynthesis (PAM-101).
 The device arose from intensive collaboration with associate professor Dr. Ulrich Schreiber (University of Würzburg).
 The fluorometer excites photosynthetic samples by short pulses of constant intensity and measures the resulting pulse-amplitude-modulated fluorescence.

 Steffen Walz (right) joined the company after graduating as an electrical engineer.